rtawormy14/cakman-go/README.md

 # cakman-go

-This App is used for Fauzanofami Luthfi.
+This App is used for Fauzanofami Luthfi TA.

 Before run this app, Please import sql database in cakman_db.sql first onto your postgres DB.